International DepartmentAgents ESL Program Homestay Links & Downloads International Fees How to Enrol

 - Foster an acceptance and understanding of multiculturalism within the Hillcrest Community.

-The Principal of the College takes overall responsibility for the operation of the International Student Department.
+The Executive Head of College takes overall responsibility for the operation of the International Student Department.
 The staff of the International Department are responsible for its operation and are accountable for delivering the programs and achieving the aims and objectives of the department.